PrincetonUniversity/VST/doc/catalog-of-examples.md

 We include this here because it is an important component of HMAC and HMAC-DRBG.
 Even though nobody knows how to do the high-level proof (whether in a proof assistant or in just "mathematics") that SHA-256 is collision-resistant, everybody assumes that's true, and based on that assumption one can do high-level proofs (in math or in Coq) of the properties of HMAC and HMAC-DRBG; see below.

+*Warning: These proofs are very old (dating originally from 2013), and therefore clumsy and cumbersome, because they often do not take advantage of more modern VST-Floyd proof automation.*

 Where to find it:
 - The paper: [Second Edition: Verification of a Cryptographic Primitive: SHA-256](https://www.cs.princeton.edu/~appel/papers/verif-sha-2.pdf).
 This is a very minor revision of Verification of a Cryptographic Primitive: SHA-256, by Andrew W. Appel, *ACM Transactions on Programming Languages and Systems* 37(2) 7:1-7:31, April 2015.
 - [C program: sha.c](https://github.com/PrincetonUniversity/VST/blob/master/sha/sha.c)